micro-nova/AmpliPi/docs/manuals/HOW_TO_WRITE_MANUAL.md

 Some reasons why compilation might fail:
 - You've used SVGs (the LaTex module that supported SVGs has seemingly been abandoned)
+- Your files are routed wrong.
+In VSCode, right click and copy relative path of a given file to get an accurate pathing, then parse down to the proper relative path from where you're at.
+This is useful to avoid spelling errors, but also remove any differences between windows and linux in filenames.

 ## QR CODES
 When collecting QR codes, follow these steps: